CSCfi/korp-backend/korppluginlib/README.md

 `korppluginlib.loaded_plugins`.
 Its value is an `OrderedDict` whose keys are plugin names and values are `dict`s with the value of the key `"module"` containing the plugin module object and the rest taken from the `PLUGIN_INFO` defined in the plugin.
-The values of `loaded_plugins` are in the order in which the plugins have been loaded.
+The values in `loaded_plugins` are in the order in which the plugins have been loaded.